 Mortgage insurance protects the mortgage company against losses caused by a homeowner’s default on a mortgage loan.
 Mortgage insurance (or MI) typically is required if the homeowner’s down payment is less than 20% of the purchase price.

-Mortgage insurance for a doctor home loan can be paid monthly or as a single premium at closing.
+Mortgage insurance can be paid monthly or as a single premium at closing.

 A doctor home loan may be used for the purchase or refinance of the following property types: